Mama Ngina’s public image radiates calm and dignity, obfuscating the ruthless business operator credited with decimating Kenya’s wildlife in 70s

 At the time, a kg of ivory sold at $36 (Sh300), meaning one dead elephant was worth thousands of dollars.
 Zebra’s too were not spared as 5,000 were shot illegally within 320 miles of Nairobi in six months during 1975.

-Columbus monkeys too were killed for their beautiful skin.
-Indeed, two men were arrested in 1975 in possession of 26,000 skins of Columbus monkeys but were subsequently released after producing ‘valid’ permits.
+Colobus monkeys too were killed for their beautiful skin.
+Indeed, two men were arrested in 1975 in possession of 26,000 skins of Colobus monkeys but were subsequently released after producing ‘valid’ permits.

 Although then Tourism minister Juxon Shako banned poaching of animals for trophies, dealers easily bribed the police.
 Most of the poaching, ironically, was executed by Ministry of Tourism and Wildlife personnel, who later sold the trophies to dealers.
 Hornsby quotes an expatriate official who allegedly identified two assistant ministers – including then Nyandarua MP JM Kariuki – buying ivory direct from Game department headquarters for export.